Linear-time logics -- a coalgebraic perspective: Introduction

 The remainder of the paper is structured as follows.
-Section~\ref{prelim} introduces partial semiring monads and semiring-valued relations and predicates, and summarises previous coalgebraic accounts of finite and maximal traces in systems with branching \cite{Cirstea17}.
-Section~\ref{fixpoint-logic} describes quantitative, linear time fixpoint logics for coalgebras with branching and their step-wise semantics.
-Section~\ref{path-based-sem} provides an alternative path-based semantics for these logics, based on notions of \emph{maximal path} and \emph{path fragment} in a coalgebra with branching, while Section~\ref{equiv-sem} proves the equivalence of the two semantics.
-Section~\ref{sem-char} shows that logical equivalence coincides with a novel semantic notion of linear time equivalence, which, in turn, is shown to be strictly stronger in general than the maximal trace equivalence of \cite{Cirstea17}.
-Section~\ref{gen} describes how the logics presented earlier can be extended with a notion of offsetting, and shows that both the equivalence between the two semantics and the semantic characterisation of logical equivalence extend to this setting.
-Finally, Section~\ref{conclusions} summarises the results presented and outlines future work.
+Section~\ref{prelim} introduces partial semiring monads and semiring-valued relations and predicates, summarises previous work on a coalgebraic account of finite/maximal traces in systems with branching \cite{Cirstea17}, and recalls the basics of (qualitative) coalgebraic logics.
+Section~\ref{fixpoint-logic} describes linear-time fixpoint logics for coalgebras with branching, along with their step-wise semantics.
+Section~\ref{semiring-measure-gen} introduces \emph{semiring-valued measures} on $\sigma$-algebras, and studies the existence of measure extensions (from fields of sets to $\sigma$-algebras) in this setting.
+Building on this, Section~\ref{path-based-sem} provides an alternative, path-based semantics for the linear-time fixpoint logics of Section~\ref{fixpoint-logic}, based on notions of \emph{maximal path} and \emph{path fragment} in a coalgebra with branching, whereas Section~\ref{equiv-sem} proves the equivalence of the two semantics.
+Finally, Section~\ref{sem-char} shows that the logical distance induced by our logics coincides with a natural semantic distance, which itself has a linear-time flavour, while Section~\ref{conclusions} summarises the results presented and briefly outlines future work.

-The paper builds on the conference papers \cite{Cirstea14, Cirstea15}, which it extends in several ways: \begin{enumerate} \item A new, measure-theoretic path-based semantics for the logics in loc.\,cit.~is presented and shown to be equivalent to the original step-wise semantics. (\cite{Cirstea15} presented a similar path-based semantics, but only for a reduced, \emph{fixpoint-free} fragment of the logics, and which did not employ measure-theoretic concepts.) \item The semantic characterisation of logical equivalence is new. \item The generalisation to logics with offsetting is also new. \end{enumerate}